Uptane Standard for Design and Implementation 2.1.0

 The design requirements for this document are governed by the following principal parameters:

-- to clearly mandate the design and implementation steps that are security critical and must be followed as is, while offering flexibility in the implementation of non-critical steps.
+- to clearly mandate the design and implementation steps that are security critical and will be followed as is, while offering flexibility in the implementation of non-critical steps.
 In this manner, users can adapt to support different use models and deployment scenarios.

 - to ensure that, if Uptane is implemented, the security practices mandated or suggested in this document do not interfere with the functionality of ECUs, vehicles, or the systems that maintain them.